sadsfae/openstack-lab-tools/README.md

 or any sort of support but hopefully others can find them useful.
 Original credit for this tooling goes to @kambiz-aghaiepour

+Here's a video demo of reprovisioning 70 bare-metal hosts into a new OpenStack cluster: http://youtu.be/i6r7W-HtufU

 **Tools Needed**

    - Foreman 1.3.2+ (or provided by openstack-foreman-installer)